 Eventually, people with this disease will require a wheelchair.
 Due to these large and forceful rotational movements, very durable and rather institutional manual wheelchairs are frequently recommended as the client may tip and/or damage a less robust base.

 Part of what we do in Complex Rehab is bring something helpful to a difficult situation.
 Huntington’s Disease can be a devastating diagnosis, though Dynamic Seating can bring a solution to a number of seating and wheeled mobility issues.

 Dynamic Seating moves in response to the client’s movements, accommodating these involuntary movements and limiting potential client injury that may occur when moving against non-yielding surfaces.
-Basically, instead of banging into the wheelchair frame and seat, the system moves with the client, limiting injury and pain.
-Dynamic Seating also diffuses forces that can lead to equipment breakage.
+Basically, instead of the client banging into the wheelchair frame and seat, the system moves with the client, limiting injury and pain.
+Dynamic Seating also diffuses force that can lead to equipment breakage.
 Finally, absorbing and diffusing these forces can reduce the possibility of the wheelchair tipping over.

 Challenging situations call for innovative solutions.
 At Seating Dynamics, we are committed to Making Wheelchairs Better to address these concerns, including the unique issues seen in people with Huntington’s Disease.

 Do you work with people who have this diagnosis?
 If so, we would love to hear from you.
 Please leave a comment below and we will be in touch.

 Huntington’s Disease, Mayo Clinic, https://www.mayoclinic.org/diseases-conditions/huntingtons-disease/symptoms-causes/syc-20356117.
 Accessed 2/7/2024.